“Disagree and commit” is a principle I originally came across while learning about the leadership philosophy at Intel.

 At the end of the meeting, however, everyone commits to the decisions made, regardless of whether they agree or disagree.

-It’s no secret that teams, organizations, institutions and nations exist with deep division and dissenting opinion on how to move forward.
+It’s no secret that teams, organizations, institutions, and nations exist with deep division and dissenting opinion on how to move forward.
 In order to get things done leadership must work tirelessly to fuel collaboration, partnership and put personal and professional differences aside.
 Leaders must align around the pursuit of meaningful progress toward shared outcomes.

-Personally, this was a very hard for me to accept early in my professional career.
+Personally, this was very hard for me to accept early in my professional career.
 As a new leader, I had bold ideas and massive internal initiative to create change.
 I wanted to build a better business for our employees and customers.
 I was passionate, emotional and often found myself at odds with other executives on our team as we were making decisions to shape our strategy.

 However, I learned over time that it was my responsibility to accept things I could not change and support the decisions and leadership agenda we put forward.
-Dissention, secret agendas, politicking and complaining behind closed doors would only serve to undermine our ability to come together as a team and get things done.
+Dissension, secret agendas, politicking and complaining behind closed doors would only serve to undermine our ability to come together as a team and get things done.